Anderson-L-Luiz/embedding_research/README.md

 ----------------

-Check the [PROPOSAL](./Proposal.md) if you are "reader type".
-Otherwise:
+Check the [proposal](./Proposal.md) if you are the "reader type".
+If you like it quick and dirty, take a look at the diagram:

 ![Diagram](./images/Proposal_diagram.png)